jckleiner/config/setup/macos-ansible/README.md

  * Maven - Has a dependency openjdk.
 Brew will also install Java 17
  * Snagit (AppStore)
  * SnippetsLab (AppStore)

- * a script (hammerspoon? or in .zprofile with skhd and yabai commands) which
-    1. creates workspaces if none exist
-    2. opens all the used programs in the correct workspaces

  * TODO fzf quit is ESC, lf quit is 'q' -> make LF quit also ESC
  * z